-We have gathered and assessed reliable information about our business partners' responsible behaviour, among others by using BSCI audits.
-In 2021,

-100 finished garments factories supporting Triumph business across 18 countries.
+We have gathered and assessed reliable information about our business partners' responsible behaviour, among others by using regular social compliance audits.
+In 2022, all 99 finished garment factories supporting Triumph business across 18 countries were monitored for social compliance.

-70 factories were selected and audits were organized, out of which 57 were audited under BSCI audit protocol and 13 factories were audited based on other audit schemes like WRAP, Better Works, SMETA and ICS etc. (see the graph below)
+87 factories located in 'High Risk' countries were selected and audits were organized, out of which 68 were audited under BSCI audit protocol and 19 factories were audited based on other audit schemes like WRAP, Better Works, SMETA and ICS etc.